Autopsy finds severe brain trauma in ex-NFL player accused of shooting 6 people - NewsBreak

 The degenerative disease known as CTE is linked to head trauma and concussions that has been shown to cause a range of symptoms, including violent mood swings and memory loss.

 McKee, who directs the CTE Center at Boston University, said of 24 NFL diagnosed with the disease after dying in their 20s and 30s, most had stage 2, like Adams.
-The disease has four stages, with stage 4 being the most severe and usually associated with dementia.Annual inflation rises to 6.8%, the highest rate since 1982
+The disease has four stages, with stage 4 being the most severe and usually associated with dementia.New location of 2024 Super Bowl revealed, sources say

 The second stage is associated with progressive cognitive and behavioral abnormalities such as aggression, impulsivity, explosivity, depression, paranoia, anxiety, poor executive function and memory loss, McKee said.